Giovanni Luigi Fieschi: Doria family conspiracy

 Giovanni Luigi Fieschi is best known for his part in a failed conspiracy against the Doria family.
 There were many reasons which inspired his hatred of the Doria family; the almost absolute power wielded by the aged admiral and the insolence of his nephew and heir Giannettino Doria, the commander of the galleys, were galling to him and many other Genoese.
 It is rumored that Giannettino had affairs with Fieschi's wife.
-Moreover, the Fieschi belonged to the French or popular party, while the Doria were aristocrats and Imperialists.
+Moreover, the Fieschi belonged to the French or popular party, while the Doria were aristocrats and pro-Spanish.
 Fieschi conspiracy against Doria found allies in Pope Paul III, in the Duke of Parma Pier Luigi Farnese and in Francis I of France.
 In Genoa, co-conspirators were his brothers Girolamo and Ottobuono, Verrina and R. Sacco.

 A number of armed men from the Fieschi fiefs had been secretly brought to Genoa, and they agreed that on 2 January 1547, during the interregnum before the election of the new doge, they should seize the galleys in the port and the city gates.

 The first part of the plan was easily carried out, and Giannettino Doria, aroused by the tumult, was killed as he rushed to the port.
 Andrea Doria, however, fled from the city unharmed.
 The conspirators attempted to gain possession of the government, but Giovanni Luigi, while crossing a plank from the quay to one of the galleys, fell into the water and drowned.
 The news of his death spread consternation among the Fieschi faction, and Girolamo Fieschi found few adherents.
 They came to terms with the senate and were granted a general amnesty.
 However, when Doria returned to Genoa on 4 January, he ignored the amnesty, and confiscated the Fieschi estates.
 Girolamo, Verrina, Sacco and other conspirators had secluded themselves in his castle of Montoggio, which the Genoese, at Doria's instigation, besieged and captured.
 Girolamo Fieschi and Verrina were tried, tortured and executed; all their estates were seized, including Torriglia, which Doria obtained for himself (though it and several other seized estates were eventually returned to the Fieschi).
 Ottobuono Fieschi, who escaped, was captured eight years later and put to death by Doria's orders.